Wojciech Jaruzelski: After retirement

 In an interview in 2001, Jaruzelski said that he believed communism failed and that he was now a social democrat.
 He also announced his support for President Aleksander Kwaśniewski and Leszek Miller, later Prime Minister.
 Both Kwaśniewski and Miller were members of the Democratic Left Alliance, the social democratic party that included most of the remains of the PZPR.

 In May 2005, Russian President Vladimir Putin awarded a medal commemorating the 60th anniversary of victory over Nazi Germany to Jaruzelski and other former leaders, including former Romanian King Michael I. Czech President Václav Klaus criticised this step, saying that Jaruzelski was a symbol of the Warsaw Pact invasion of Czechoslovakia in 1968.
 Jaruzelski said that he had apologised and that the decision on the August 1968 invasion had been a great "political and moral mistake".

 On 28 March 2006, Jaruzelski was awarded a Siberian Exiles Cross by Polish President Lech Kaczyński.
 However, after making this fact public, Kaczyński said that this was a mistake and blamed his staff for giving him a document containing 1,293 names without notifying him of Jaruzelski's inclusion.
 After this statement, Jaruzelski returned the cross.

-On 31 March 2006, the IPN charged Jaruzelski with committing communist crimes, mainly the creation of a criminal military organisation with the aim of carrying out criminal acts—mostly concerned with the illegal imprisonment of people.
+On 31 March 2006, the Institute of National Remembrance charged Jaruzelski with committing communist crimes, mainly the creation of a criminal military organisation with the aim of carrying out criminal acts — mostly concerned with the illegal imprisonment of people.
 A second charge involved inciting state ministers to commit acts beyond their competence.
 Jaruzelski evaded most court appearances, citing poor health.
 In December 2010, Jaruzelski suffered from severe pneumonia and, in March 2011, he was diagnosed with lymphoma.